janursa/CppyABM/README.md

 -  `python3 setup.py install`

 ### For C++ development
-The library can be installed,
-The library can be also installed on the machine using,
+The library can be also installed on,
 - git clone https://github.com/janursa/CppyABM
-- cd CppyABM
-- mkdir build
-- cd build
+- cd CppyABM && mkdir build && cd build
 - cmake ..
 - make install